ppy/osu-wiki/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap.md

 If you've missed any of these matches, you can always catch up on the VODs found [here](https://www.twitch.tv/osulive/videos/all).

-That concludes all the matches this weekend!
+That concludes all the matches for this weekend!
 Let's wave our goodbyes to Teams Singapopre, Argentina, Hong Kong and New Zealand.
 Many congratulations to them for making it to the Top 16!
 Meanwhile, Teams Indonesia, Japan, Canada and France will be descending into the Loser's Bracket.

 Good luck to all the remaining teams in this tournament!

-## Looking Ahead...<a name="future"></a>
+## Looking Ahead<a name="future"></a>

 Three weeks in, and already we've whittled 32 potential teams down to a hardy 12.
 Next week we'll be treated to another 8 exciting matches, 2 of which will remain undetermined until the matches are fully underway!
 Let's have a peek: